-Piyush Mishra, who is both an actor and a writer, has been very open about a really difficult time in his life when he was completely taken over by alcohol.
-He described in a frank conversation on a podcast how he slowly became dependent, and how this began to dictate what he did, how he thought, and his relationships.
-What he says reveals just how emotionally draining addiction is, and how long it takes to recover.
+Piyush Mishra, who is both an actor and a writer, has been honest about a really difficult time in his life, a time when alcohol had a total hold on him.
+He explained in a podcast interview that it crept up on him, quietly changing what he did, how he thought, and his relationships with others.
+He’s shown how emotionally draining addiction is, and how long it takes to recover.

 Piyush Mishra on his battle with alcohol addiction

-He warns that alcoholism is a serious, fatal illness that changes how people act and what they remember.
-“At some point you begin to feel as though you have to drink alcohol,” he said.
-“It has an effect that makes you want more.
-Alcoholism is a fatal illness…your body demands it.
+Mishra warned that alcoholism is a fatal illness that alters how you act and what you remember.
+“Eventually,” he said, “you start to feel as if you need to drink alcohol.
+The effect of it makes you want more.
+Alcoholism is a fatal illness… your body will demand it.
 I’ve experienced this myself.”

 How addiction crept in and took control

-Mishra explained that becoming dependent usually happens gradually, appearing as occasional drinking or a way to deal with stress.
-Over time, these habits become compulsions and the person struggling with addiction may do things that go against what they believe in.
-He remembers times when he lost control and did things he didn’t even recognize as being him.
+He explained that being dependent on something often starts with what seems like just casual drinking, or a way to deal with stress.
+But over time, these habits become something you have to do, and the person doing the drinking may do things that go against what they believe in.
+He remembers times when he lost control and did things he wouldn’t even recognize as his own.

-He also emphasized that addiction can exist alongside someone being good at their job.
-He didn’t drink on movie sets, but the way of thinking about things carried over into his personal life.
-This difference shows how addiction can hide behind someone’s ability to get things done, while still damaging their character and emotional wellbeing.
+He also emphasized that you can be addicted and still be good at your job.
+He didn’t drink on movie sets, but the way of thinking about alcohol went with him into his personal life.
+This contrast shows that addiction can hide behind being able to do things well, but it’s still destroying your values and emotional well-being.

 Impact on personal life and relationships

-The actor said the things he regretted the most happened at home, and his drinking led to real damage.
-He admitted to saying hurtful things to his mother when drunk and feeling terrible about them afterward.
-He said these memories were a big reason he decided to try and change.
+The actor said the worst things that happened because of his drinking were at home, and the mean things he said and did caused a lot of pain.
+He admits to saying awful things to his mother when drunk, and how sorry he felt about it later.
+He said those memories were a big reason he decided to change.

-Mishra admitted to other things he regretted, including making inappropriate phone calls that he couldn’t remember the next day.
-He would wake up to the results of things he couldn’t explain, and the crushing understanding that he hadn’t been in control during those times.
+Mishra also admitted to other things he regrets, including calling people at inappropriate times and not remembering doing it.
+He’d wake up to the results of things he couldn’t even explain, and the awful feeling of having “no control” during those times.
 It took years to deal with the emotional damage.

 Professional consequences and rebuilding trust

-Aside from his family, Mishra found his reputation at work was being damaged because his coworkers began to see him as difficult to work with.
-He said getting their trust back was a long and tiring process that required a lot of effort.
-He needed to reassure the people he worked with that he was serious about changing.
+Beyond his family, Mishra found that his reputation at work started to suffer as people started to think of him as difficult to work with.
+He said getting people to trust him again was a very slow and tiring process, and he had to constantly show he was serious about changing.
+He had to reassure the people he worked with and those he collaborated with that he was committed to changing.

 Turning point: stroke and spiritual recovery

-A stroke in 2009 was a turning point and made Mishra take his problem much more seriously.
-This health scare made him concentrate on getting well and look for ways to cope that would last, and didn’t just rely on his willpower.
-This marked the beginning of a new phase of his life.
+A stroke in 2009 was a turning point that made Mishra deal with his problem with alcohol more seriously.
+This health scare made him focus more on getting better and find ways to manage things that didn’t just rely on strength of will.
+It was the beginning of a new phase in his life.

-He started using spiritual practices, especially Vipassana meditation, to control his cravings and become more stable inside.
-Mishra says he hasn’t completely stopped drinking alcohol, but he says these practices have given him a lot more control and helped him to be more aware of himself.
+He began using spiritual practices, especially Vipassana meditation, to control his cravings and get his inner peace back.
+Mishra says he hasn’t stopped drinking completely, but these practices have given him a lot more control and helped him to be more aware of himself.

 Current work and creative balance

-Mishra is still working in a lot of different areas of the entertainment industry, being in recent films and providing his voice for new projects.
-He’s still involved with theatre and music, and he’s trying to find a balance between being creative and having a healthier life.
-His continued work shows that getting better doesn’t have to mean the end of a career.
+In his career, Mishra is still very busy with many things, appearing in recent films and providing his voice for new projects.
+He’s still involved with theater and music, and is trying to have a healthier lifestyle while still doing the things he loves.
+His continued work shows that recovery doesn’t have to mean the end of a career.

-Mishra’s willingness to be open gives a truthful look at addiction, getting better, and being able to bounce back.
-By sharing what happened to him, he’s adding to a wider conversation about alcoholism, mental health and the practical things people can do to get their lives back under control.
+Mishra’s honesty gives a real look into addiction, getting better, and being able to bounce back.
+By telling his story, he’s adding to the larger discussion about alcoholism, mental health, and the things people can actually do to regain control of their lives.